About the Author

 of burnout.
 See § 34:7.

-Warning: include() [function.include]: URL file-access is disabled in the server configuration in /home/lawofcri/public_html/aboutheauthor.php on line 133
+Warning: include() [function.include]: http:// wrapper is disabled in the server configuration by allow_url_include=0 in /home/lawofcri/public_html/aboutheauthor.php on line 133

 Warning: include(http://www.lawofcriminaldefense.com/inc.sidebar.php) [function.include]: failed to open stream: no suitable wrapper could be found in /home/lawofcri/public_html/aboutheauthor.php on line 133